jarrodmalkovic/yt-emotes-website/README.md

 ### Setting up Proccess Environment Variables

-- Make a new file with the name .env in the root folder.
+- Make a new file with the name config.env in the root directory, copy the contents from the config.example.env and fill out all the required environment variables

 ### Run both Express & React from root